-- Chapter 19C differentiates between companies which have primary listed (i) on or before 15 December 2017 and (ii) after 15 December 2017 (the date the New Board Concept Paper Conclusions were published). - Deter issuers from listing on a Qualifying Exchange and then seeking a secondary listing in Hong Kong in order to circumvent Hong Kong's primary listing requirements. - Grandfathered Greater China Issuer: a Greater China Issuer primary listed on a Qualifying Exchange on or before 15 December 2017. - Non-Grandfathered Greater China Issuer: a Greater China Issuer that was primary listed on a Qualifying Exchange after 15 December 2017.
+Chapter 19C differentiates between companies which have primary listed on or before 15 December 2017 and after 15 December 2017 (the date the New Board Concept Paper Conclusions were published) in order to deter issuers from listing on a Qualifying Exchange and then seeking a secondary listing in Hong Kong in order to circumvent Hong Kong's primary listing requirements.
+A Grandfathered Greater China Issuer is a Greater China Issuer primary listed on a Qualifying Exchange on or before 15 December 2017, whereas a Non-Grandfathered Greater China Issuer is a Greater China Issuer that was primary listed on a Qualifying Exchange after 15 December 2017.

-SECONDARY LISTING OF QUALIFYING ISSUERS - QUALIFICATIONS FOR LISTING
+Qualifications for listing

-- A Qualifying Issuer is required to be eligible and suitable for listing.
+A Qualifying Issuer is required to be eligible and suitable for listing.
 The Exchange would normally regard a Qualifying Issuer as suitable for secondary listing where it is an innovative company.
-The "innovative company" requirements are the same as those for issuers with a WVR structure (please see slides 4-5). - A Qualifying Issuer is required to have a record of good regulatory compliance of at least two full financial years on a Qualifying Exchange. - A Qualifying Issuer (excluding a Non-Greater China Issuer without a WVR structure) must have: - a market capitalisation of at least HK\$40 billion at listing; or - a market capitalisation of at least HK\$10 billion at listing and at least HK\$1 billion of revenue in its most recent audited financial year. - A Non-Greater China Issuer which does not have a WVR structure must have an expected market capitalisation of at least HK\$10 billion at the time of secondary listing in Hong Kong.
+The "innovative company" requirements are the same as those for issuers with a WVR structure (please see "Weighted Voting Rights - Suitability - 1.
+Innovative Company" above).

+A Qualifying Issuer is required to have a record of good regulatory compliance of at least two full financial years on a Qualifying Exchange.
+A Qualifying Issuer (excluding a Non-Greater China Issuer without a WVR structure) must have:

-SECONDARY LISTING OF QUALIFYING ISSUERS - CENTRE OF GRAVITY
+- i) a market capitalisation of at least HK\$40 billion at listing; or - ii) a market capitalisation of at least HK\$10 billion at listing and at least HK\$1 billion of revenue in its most recent audited financial year.

+A Non-Greater China Issuer which does not have a WVR structure must have an expected market capitalisation of at least HK\$10 billion at the time of secondary listing in Hong Kong.

+Centre of gravity

-- 2013 SFC and Exchange Joint Policy Statement regarding the Listing of Overseas Companies (2013 JPS): an application for secondary listing from an overseas company with its "centre of gravity" in the Greater China region would not be approved. - New concessionary route of Chapter 19C: Greater China Issuers may apply for secondary listing in Hong Kong.
+Under the 2013 SFC and Exchange Joint Policy Statement regarding the Listing of Overseas Companies ("2013 JPS"), an application for secondary listing from an overseas company with its "centre of gravity" in the Greater China region would not be approved.
+Under the new concessionary route of Chapter 19C, Greater China Issuers may apply for secondary listing in Hong Kong.